giantswarm/docs/sources/installation/whatisgiantswarm.md

 <p class="lastmod">Last edited on December 1, 2014 by Matthias Lübken</p>

 With Giant Swarm you can build and host server-side applications.
 There are no restrictions concerning programming languages, web frameworks or databases.
-We especially are optimized for applications that are build in a micro service style.
+We especially are optimized for applications that are build in a microservice style.

-A Swarm application consists of an application description called `swarm.json`and one or more Docker containers.
+A Swarm application consists of an application description and one or more Docker containers.
+Giant Swarm is very easy to [get started](gettingstarted/) and grows with your needs once you become familiar with it.

 ## What is Docker